jithin-space/SPIN-LEARN/README.md

 	3. Looks on opigno & its h5p support
 	4. Wordpress as their site & opigno as their LMS platform
 	5. 6hr work, 25 days remaining.
+6. 17/10/2018
+	1. installed and configured opigno
+	2. took an overview
+	3. some administration tasks
+	4. 6hr work, 24 days remaining

 ## Goals Tomorrow

+1. Define the Taxonomy
+2. Class, Course , Lesson & Course Categories
+3. Prepare classes for two students
+4. Prepare two courses for each class
+5. Identify the resource materials

-1. install and configure opigno
+1. ~install and configure opigno~
-2. understand the basics & take an overview
+2. ~understand the basics & take an overview~

 1. ~How popular courses can be displayed~